Causes and Risk Factors for Addiction: Genetics, Environment, and More

 - Presence of drugs at home and/or school: Exposure to drugs and alcohol can provide additional opportunities for children to experiment and possibly go on to develop an addiction.

-Although environmental factors can put children at risk of addiction, protective factors can minimize the risk of addiction.8 Children who grow up with good parental support, positive relationships, a sense of community, and anti-drug policies at school, and are able to develop self-control may be protected from some of the risk factors for addiction.5
+Although environmental factors can put children at risk of addiction, protective factors can minimize the risk of addiction.9 Children who grow up with good parental support, positive relationships, a sense of community, anti-drug policies at school, and are able to develop self-control may be protected from some of the risk factors for addiction.5

-Childhood experiences, both positive and negative, can have a significant impact on a person’s physical and emotional health.
+Childhood experiences, both positive and negative, may have a significant impact on a person’s physical and emotional health.
 Adverse childhood experiences can be stressful, traumatic events that may lead to physical and emotional difficulties, and even substance use disorder10 Examples of traumatic childhood experiences include:11

 - Physical abuse.